 Helping Western Pond Turtles

-Eleven Western Pond Turtles hatched at the Sacramento Zoo in 2016.
+Eleven Western pond turtles hatched at the Sacramento Zoo in 2016 as part of the Western Pond Turtle Conservation Project.
 Weighing only five to six grams at hatching, these tiny turtles have big shells to fill as they grow to their adult weight of between 6000 and 1200 grams (1.3 to 2.6 lbs.).
-All the Western Pond Turtles at the Sacramento Zoo play important roles as animal ambassadors at the Zoo, aiding in our commitment to the species.
+All the Western pond turtles at the Sacramento Zoo play important roles as animal ambassadors at the zoo, aiding in our commitment to the species.

-Thirdly, the Sacramento Zoo is not only financially supporting field conservation efforts, but participating in fieldwork as well.
-In 2016 Zoo staff participated in a head start initiative created by Sonoma State University, the Oakland Zoo and the San Francisco Zoo.
+Thirdly, the Sacramento Zoo is not only financially supporting field conservation projects, but participating in fieldwork as well.
+In 2016 zoo staff participated in a head start initiative created by Sonoma State University, the Oakland Zoo and the San Francisco Zoo.
 On three separate occasions, pairs of staff from the Sacramento Zoo joined with Professor Nick Geist and Emily Murakami from Sonoma State University to trek through the tall grass and rocky terrain, in search of pond turtles and their nests.
 The goals are to find pond turtles, observe their nesting behavior, cover successful nests to protect them from predation, and collect physical data from the females.
-Later the Western Pond Turtle eggs are collected and transported to Sonoma State University to hatch.
+Later the Western pond turtle eggs are collected and transported to Sonoma State University to hatch.
 The young turtles remain in human care at the Oakland or San Francisco Zoo for one to two years, where they flourish and grow.
 The turtles are released to their native habitat when they are at a size where they are better able to survive and compete for resources.
-And hopefully, down the road, they will reproduce and bolster the Western Pond Turtle population.
+And hopefully, down the road, they will reproduce and bolster the Western pond turtle population.